compensator-cgp/compensator-docs/docs/overview/03_staking.md

 # Staking

 Staking in Compensator is a powerful mechanism that allows COMP holders to incentivize specific vote outcomes.
-By staking COMP tokens for or against particular proposals, you can directly influence delegate voting behavior.
+By staking COMP holdings for or against particular proposals, holders can directly influence voting behavior openly and at scale.

 ### What is Staking?